K-minutti/Helsana-STARTHACK21/HELSANA_DATASET_AND_ACCESS.md

 We prepared a decent data-set with more then 190'000 activities from 1900 users.
 The data is stored in one single Azure SQL table.

-We privide you two ways of accessing this data to address various use-cases.
+We provide you two ways of accessing this data to address various use-cases.

 1. Direct SQL data-access (read-only) for data-analytics or backend access.
 1. REST API to retrieve the data from within apps or backend.

 ## The data structure

 To keep things simple we provide one single datbase table.
 Note that this is a small part of data we have for Helsana+ and its build specially for this Hackaton.
-It's not our real world data-structure but it should give you a usable dataset to work with without introduce a huge complexity.
+It's not our real world data-structure but it should give you a usable dataset to work without introducing a huge complexity.
 Its up to you what of this data you like to use in your Hack.

 Fields and their meaning: